 This is where subject flexibility comes into the picture.
 Some curricula allow students to pick from different sets, while a few provide pre-set combinations.
 This is a major step in your child’s future because the subjects she chooses today and the flexibility she has in learning will affect the course she opts for in college.

-A student who studied English Literature in grade 11 & 12 cannot opt for Engineering in undergraduation.
+A student who studied English Literature in grades 11 & 12 cannot opt for Engineering as in undergraduate.
 Similarly, a student from an Economics background might not be able to study Architecture.

-So, understand your child’s interest and choose a curriculum that offers those subjects.
+So, understand your child’s interests and choose a curriculum that offers those subjects.

 2. Study Abroad